Woodlands around Barlings Barn

 - 20 ACRES OF OUR OWN PRETTY WOOD PLUS WILDFLOWER MEADOW

-- INDOOR SQUASH COURT WITH BADMINTON & TABLE TENNIS, BEAUTIFUL MAPLE FLOOR PERFECT FOR YOGA, TAI CHI AND KID'S GAMES
+- INDOOR SQUASH COURT WITH TABLE TENNIS, MINI BADMINTON, BEAUTIFUL MAPLE FLOOR PERFECT FOR YOGA, TAI CHI AND KID'S GAMES

-- SKY TV (INCLUDING SPORTS and MOVIE PACKAGE)
+- SKY TV (INCLUDING SKY SPORTS, SKY CINEMA and BT SPORTS PACKAGE)